Fast Funding for Government Contractors

 - Ready for the owner-employees of Bankers Factoring to finance your government contracts?
 Call 866-598-4295 or go to Bankers-Factoring-Application.

 Can Government Contracts be Funded using Factor Finance?

 Small businesses and entrepreneurs can exponentially grow their businesses by winning government contracts.
-Securing government contracts can help eliminate the hassle of constantly searching for your next payroll funding source.
-Over 50% of startups currently face cash flow struggles from their customer’s extended payment terms.
-Even when problems arise and there is a government shutdown, government contracts always pay their companies.
+Securing government contracts can also help eliminate the hassle of constantly searching for your next payroll funding source.
+However, over 50% of startups face cash flow struggles from their customers’ extended payment terms.
+Even when problems arise, and there is a government shutdown, government contracts always pay their companies.

-By acquiring government contracts and implementing government invoice factoring, your business will instantly increase its cash flow.
-Bankers Factoring is a proud government contract factoring company helping startups, small businesses, and entrepreneurs secure financing and working capital to fund their government sales.
+Your business will instantly increase its cash flow by acquiring government contracts and implementing government invoice factoring.
+Moreoever, Bankers Factoring is a proud government contract factoring company helping startups, small businesses, and entrepreneurs secure financing and working capital to fund their government sales.

 By selling your open government receivables to Bankers Factoring, we provide immediate cash to your business – on the same day as your funding approval.